Published by: Ingrid King. Last Updated on: July 7, 2023 by Crystal Uys

 What about chemotherapy side effects?

-Cat parents often recoil from the mere hought of putting their cat through chemotherapy.
+Cat parents often recoil from the mere thought of putting their cat through chemotherapy.
 “Don’t be fearful of chemo,” said Conor J. McNeill, DVM, Dipl.
-ACVIM (Oncology), an oncolgist at the Hope Center for Advanced Veterinary Medicine in Vienna, VA.
+ACVIM (Oncology), an oncologist at the Hope Center for Advanced Veterinary Medicine in Vienna, VA.
 “Depending on how it is given, chemotherapy in cats generally can have few or no side effects.”
-Dr. McNeill frequently sees cat guardians who have been through cancer treatment themselves, and they don’t want to relive their own experience through their beloved cat.
+Dr. McNeill frequently sees cat guardians who have been through cancer treatment themselves, and they don’t want to relive their own experience with their beloved cat.

 Most cats tolerate chemotherapy extremely well.
 Some cats may experience side effects such as vomiting, diarrhea or poor appetite, but these side effects are usually mild and can be managed with supportive care.
 Only a very small number of cats on chemotherapy will require hospitalization due to the side effects of chemotherapy.
 Unlike humans, cats will not lose all their hair.
 Most cats will lose their whiskers, and shaved hair will be slow to grow back, but substantial hair loss is uncommon.
 Dr. McNeill is proactive about treating possible side effects such as pain and nausea.
 “This becomes especially important with cats,” says McNeill, “since they’re so good at hiding symptoms.”